-52 .
-(1) The N Aunicipality may impose development charges for any intensification of existing land use, basec on enhanced primary rights arising from the transition from the former Town Planning Scher nes to this Integrated Zoning Scheme By-law (as from 2017), and in line with the Municipality's Devel opment Charges Policy or Bylaw, where such development may have the effect of increasing the d emand on external engineering services capacity irrespective of the geographical location of the d evelopment and shall be calculated to reflect the actual usage of municipal infrastructure.
-(2) The fo our key principles that underlie the system of development charges, which will be elaborated furthe er in the Municipality's Development Charges Policy or Bylaw are as follows: (a) equity and fairness; (b) predictability; (c) spatial and economic neutrality; and (d) administrative ease and uniformity.
-(3) Devel opment charges may be applied (but are not limited to) the following instances: (a) Second and third dwelling units, additional dwelling units, caretakers' quarters, managers' units, and staff accommodation; (b) any additional land uses in a dwelling house, second or third dwelling unit including a home occupation, bed and breakfast, letting to lodgers, home child care and hobbies; (c) any historical land use approval where a condition was imposed which requires the payment of development charges (capital contributions); (d) any new development where the development extent exceeds the primary rights which existed on the property prior to the adoption of this Scheme in 2017; (e) any new development that cause an additional impact on infrastructure services and specifically where the proposed development exceeds the floor area which was permitted in terms of the previous zoning schemes, pre-2017, applicable to that property; (g) where consolidation results in the indirect intensification of land use and results in an increase in demand for infrastructure services; (h) all consent uses which results in an increase in demand for infrastructure services; (i) any business or industrial use where the owner cannot prove that development charges were previously paid for the existing GLA as per approved building plans; (j) any temporary land use that result in an increase of demand on infrastructure services, where such services must be upgraded to accommodate such temporary land use; (k) any development that is approved through rights taken up by way of an overlay zone; (I) any other development which triggers the imposition of the charge as set out in the Municipality's policy or bylaw dealing with development charges.
-(4) elopment charges do not apply to: (a) Properties that have historical or primary land use rights where there is no record of conditions for the payment of development charges; (b) Land uses historically approved on building plans; (c) Shelters and other temporary structures; (d) Environmental facilities intended to be utilised for purposes of nature conservation; (-) (e) Occasional uses.
-(5) opment charges levied in terms of this section, shall be levied, excluding land uses as per (4), ny permitted or additional uses with or without subsidies or exemptions, and may be ated upon submission of a site development plan or building plan and shall be payable prior to building plan approval.
+- 52. (1) The Municipality may impose development charges for any intensification of existing land use, based on enhanced primary rights arising from the transition from previous Zoning Schemes to this Integrated Zoning Scheme By-law, and in line with the Municipality's Development Charges Policy, where such development may have the effect of increasing the demand on external engineering services capacity irrespective of the geographical location of the development and shall be calculated to reflect the actual usage of municipal infrastructure. - (2) Development charges may be payable (but are not limited to) in the following instances in accordance with the Municipality's Development Charges Policy: - (a) Second dwelling units, caretakers' quarters, managers' units, and staff accommodation; - (b) any land uses added to a dwelling house, second dwelling unit, additional dwelling unit or third dwelling unit including a home occupation, bed and breakfast, letting to lodgers, home child care and hobbies; - (c) any historical land use approval where a condition was imposed which requires the payment of development charges (capital contributions); - (d) any new land use where the development extent exceeds the primary rights which existed on the property prior to the implementation of the Zoning Scheme By-law adopted in 2017; - (e) any new land use that causes an additional impact on infrastructure services and specifically where the proposed development exceeds the GLA which was permitted in terms of the zoning schemes that existed before the adoption of the Zoning Scheme by-law promulgated in 2017; - (f) where consolidation results in an accrual of rights as contemplated in terms of Section 24 of the Planning By-law or Section 14 of this By-law and which results in an increase in demand for infrastructure services; - (g) any land use that is approved through rights taken up by way of an overlay zone; - (h) any other land uses which may trigger the imposition of a charge as set out in the Municipality's development charges policy. - (3) A development charge does not apply to: - (a) Properties that have historical or primary land use rights where there is no record of conditions of approval requiring the payment of development charges; - (b) Land uses historically approved on building plans; - (c) Shelters and other temporary structures; - (d) Environmental facilities intended to be utilised for purposes of nature conservation; - (e) Occasional uses; - (4) Development charges may be levied with or without subsidies or exemptions as set out in the Municipality's development charges policy; - (5) The development charge shall be calculated on the submission of either a site development plan or a building plan and shall be paid prior to building plan approval.